freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/fromabs/en.md

 <Note>

 Note that this method will not change the percentage of the option.
-It will merely return return a percentage value.
+It will merely return a percentage value.
 It is up to the frontend designer to then either set this value, or suggest it to the user.